2024 UK gravel events - the best off-road races of the year

 Gatehouse of Fleet, Scotland

-This year's inaugural, first-ever UCI gravel race on UK soil was a massive success and attracted a host of pro and not-so-pro riders to the tiny Scottish village of Gatehouse of Fleet to compete for… well, what ended up being deer antlers.
-We saw WorldTour pros Connor Swift and Tiffany Cromwell take the crowns at this year's event, but who knows how 2024 is going to pan out?
-If you fancy getting into the top-level gravel but prefer to not leave the UK to do so, this event is one to register for.
+Last year's first-ever UCI gravel race on UK soil was a massive success and attracted a host of pro and amateur riders to the tiny Scottish village of Gatehouse of Fleet to compete for what ended up being deer antlers.
+We saw WorldTour pros Connor Swift and Tiffany Cromwell take the crowns but who knows how 2024 is going to pan out?
+If you fancy getting into the top-level gravel but prefer to not leave the UK to do so, this event is one to look at entering.

 Entries start from £68.